 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from me every week!

-Egg McMuffin Yes, I know the original has Canadian bacon, but it still doesn’t get much more American than the EM.
+Yes, I know the original has Canadian bacon, but it still doesn’t get much more American than the Egg McMuffin.
 Still, I bet you’ll not only prefer my version of the fast food classic, you’ll feel better about eating it homemade.

 Pin

-Cheeseburger I’m not going to argue about whether the hamburger originated here or overseas — I wasn’t around at the time — but there are few foods that mean America to the world more than a meat patty served on a bun.
-This version takes it to a whole other level.
-You’ve been warned.
+I’m not going to argue about whether the hamburger originated here or overseas — I wasn’t around at the time — but there are few foods that mean America to the world more than a meat patty served on a bun.
+This version takes it to a whole other level with fresh guacamole on top!

 Pin

-Garden Salad To me, this salad is a tribute to the brilliant local farmers I get my produce from every weekend and the land they harvest it from.
+To me, this Summer Garden Salad is a tribute to the brilliant local farmers I get my produce from every weekend and the land they harvest it from.

 Pin